Product Page Optimization: A Guide to App Store A/B Testing

 Choose the right audience for your app or game.
 Knowing your users and where they come from can help a great deal in creating the right optimization techniques.
 Also, if your app/game is available in other markets, localizing or culturalizing your app store assets to specific locales or cultures is an important consideration for test plans.

-6. Test one asset at a time
+6. Test one hypothesis at a time

 7. Iterative testing

 Your optimization work is not a one-off.
 Remember that not all experiments produce a positive result.
 In that case, reassess your testing plan and test again.
 Analyze your test results and identify the treatment that performs the best.
 Once you get conclusive results, update your product page with the better-performing creative.
+Remember that even a variant that performs worse than the original may provide insights about your audience and should not be disregarded.

 Conclusion